laminas/laminas-session/doc/book/manager.md

 # Session Manager

-The session manager, `Zend\Session\SessionManager`, is the class responsible for all aspects of session management.
+The session manager, `Laminas\Session\SessionManager`, is the class responsible for all aspects of session management.
 It initializes configuration, storage, and save handlers.
 Additionally the session manager can be injected into the session container to provide a wrapper or namespace around your session data.